skelegorg/Whiteboard-LMS/index.rst

 	- content
 	- stack of comments
 	- list of PollOption objects that are chooseable by users
+	- anonymous/not anonymous toggle

 	PollOption:
 		Does not inherit from anything
+		PollOptions have an
+		- option
+		- vote count
+		- list of voter names (if poll is anonymous then the names simply are not accessed)